 8/10 Lars still in a lot of pain.

-9/10 6:30 The bilge does not work, empty bilge with an Aldi pump to a bucket.
+9/10 6:30 The bilge does not work, empty bilge with an “Aldi pump” to a bucket.

 10/10 9:30 Lars still in a lot of pain and take a lot of pain killers.

-We drop anchor close to the two other boat after talking to the ranger on WHF.
+We drop anchor close to the two other sailing boats after talking to the ranger on WHF.
 After clearance on Alexandra we relaxed on board the rest of the day.

 13/10 Sailing to Samoa 10:30 after checking out.